Lingodeer

 FLUENTU

-FluentU offers videos in nine different languages and is available for iOS, Android, and on the web.
+FluentU offers videos in ten different languages and is available for iOS, Android, and on the web.
 Most of its content is beyond the beginner level, but it has videos for learners at all levels.
-Check our full review here!
+Check out our full review here!

 olly (I will teach you a language)